2.3 Receiving Concerns and Undertaking Enquiries

 - Concerns regarding any provider of health care services where organisational abuse is suspected.

-- Concerns involving a member of the Clinical Commissioning Group or Primary Care staff.
+- Concerns involving a member of the Integrated Care Board or Primary Care staff.

 - Concerns regarding a healthcare provider or health care professional where there is police involvement.

-In the case of concerns about care home, nursing homes and home care providers the Clinical Commissioning Group must be notified and advice sought on the clinical aspects of concerns.
-The Clinical Commissioning Group will offer clinical advice and scrutiny throughout the process, including at the initial stages of decision making.
+In the case of concerns about care home, nursing homes and home care providers the NHS Sussex Integrated Care Board must be notified and advice sought on the clinical aspects of concerns.
+The NHS Sussex integrated Care Board will offer clinical advice and scrutiny throughout the process, including at the initial stages of decision making.

 See locally agreed pathways for accessing advice and expertise into safeguarding enquiries regarding healthcare settings or health care professionals.